 Nurse Quality

-The final category we assessed is nursing.
-We gave it a lowly F for this category, which is a bottom of the barrel score.
-We wouldn't simply disregard a nursing home because of one concerning grade though.
-When computing a facility's nursing grade, we consider the amount of time nurses commit to patients and the level of skill of the nurses.
-This facility averaged just 0.3 hours of nursing care per patient daily.
-Lastly, we also assessed some nursing quality measures in calculating our nursing ratings.
+This nursing home's weakest category was nursing, which is the last category we scored.
+In this category, we gave this facility a grade of just D. When determining a nursing home's nursing score, we assess the number of hours nurses are caring for patients as well as the skill levels of the nurses.
+This place provided only 0.3 hours of nursing care per resident each day.
+This is well below average.
+Finally, we also looked at some nursing quality measures in computing our nursing scores.
 This place fared well when it comes to minimizing its residents' major falls and pressure ulcers.
-We consider these metrics to be good measures of the quality of nursing care.
+Many consider these statistics to be reliable indicators of the quality of nursing care.

 Rating Over Time